Adding pedals is a lot of fun.

 - You play live music sets that have fluctuations in volume

-- There's no third party controlling mix at your live shows
+- There's no third party controlling the mix at your live shows

 Folks outside of these scenarios aren't precluded, and a volume pedal can still be useful in even the simplest playing situation.

 Though live performers who don't own a volume pedal, specifically, should give serious consideration to the Little Alligator.